 World War II Almost Ended Trick-or-Treating

 Trick-or-treating was somewhat popular before World War II.
 However, because of sugar rationing during World War II, the tradition died.
 In 1947, says Business Insider, once rationing ended, some children’s magazines, radio programs, and even the “Peanuts” comic strip reintroduced the trick-or-treating phenomenon so that kids would be encouraged to start dressing up in costumes again and running for from door-to-door asking for candied goodies.
 Business Insider adds that, “By 1952, trick-or-treating was hugely popular again.”

 Aside from Christmas, which is the most American commercial holiday, Halloween is spookily sneaking its way to becoming the second most commercial holiday in America.
 History.com suggests that, “Americans spend an estimated $6 billion on Halloween annually, including candy, costumes, and decorations.”
 Don’t forget about the candy industry, which makes over 90 million pounds of chocolate!
 That’s a sugary mouthful to say the least.

-There you have it, some fun and fitting facts about Halloween.
+There you have it, some fun and fitting Halloween facts.
 Now get ready to dress up, eat up, and scare down some fellow trick-or-treaters.
 Happy and safe Halloweening!